 The City of Light is bursting with activity, all the time.
 On any given week, in any given month there are food, fashion, art, film, design, cultural, tech and business events.
 There is always so much going on and often at resplendent landmark attractions, that at times you can barely catch your breath.
 And now that there is less of a language barrier, with more info sites offered in both French and English, there's no excuse not to see-and-be-seen at all the most cultural and historic attractions and trendiest happenings in the Capital.

 Hot Tips: Getting caught in the frequent Paris rain without an umbrella.
 True Parisians always carry an umbrella with them in their bag or coat pocket.

-Hot Tips: Buy tickets to top attractions online to save time waiting in line.
+Hot Tips: Buy tickets to top attractions - and especially to current museum exhibits - online to save time waiting in line.

 Hot Tips: Try the namesake dish at Au Pied de Cochon, the foot of the pig.

-Hot Tips: Paris sales are in January and then again at the end of June through July.
-You will be amazed at the bargains you can find here then.
+Hot Tips: There are few things more thrilling than shopping the sales in Paris.
+They take place in January and then again at the end of June through July.